jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 # ACT TWO - BLOWING UP THE DEATH STAR

-## The Magic of Evolution

 Before you face Darth Blockbuster and try to blow up his Death Star rule book, Stargazer, you must learn what weapons you have at your disposal.
 The most formidable?
 The all-powerful energy field inside every lifeform.
 No, not the Force.
 I’m talking about evolution.

+## The Magic of Evolution

 Evolution empowers life by giving every new lifeform a slightly different variation.
 With variations, life can constantly test for environmental changes in things like water levels, temperature, and food supply.
 The variations unfit for the changed frontline die off and the fittest survive.
 This natural selection help life find which lifeforms best represent it on Earth.

 Evolutions works so well because its constant variation production creates biodiversity.
 The more lifeforms there are, the more life can probe and better adapt to environmental changes.
 When temperatures increase or rain patterns change, the more lifeforms feel the pain, and therefore the sooner life can adapt a solution to the frontline problem.
-More lifeforms mean more workers on the frontline adapting to problems.

-However, if the environment is stable, lifeforms need a caretaker.
-Someone to keep them in shape, ready to act when the environment does change.
-That’s one reason Nature has a system of checks and balances called ecosystems.
-Within ecosystems, lifeforms form communities and cooperate to keep each other on their toes.
+When enough lifeforms populate an area, all the available resources are harvested.
+Increasingly, lifeforms depend on each other, and start to collaborate instead of compete for resources.
+So flowers depend on bees and vice versa.
+At this point Nature divides up an area in ecosystems.

 Ecosystems can be described as a cyclical food chain of many different plants, herbivores, carnivores, and decomposers, with each resource feeding the next resource.
 To keep an ecosystem sustainable, each species must reciprocate.
 Grass turns light, water, nutrients, into biomass, eaten by the grazer, who feeds and is kept in check by the predator, who itself eventually dies, as do all lifeforms, returning all the nutrients back into the soil for the grass to keep growing.
 Each lifeforms checks the other to be sure no one hoards or freeloads.
-Reciprocation inside ecosystems is what keep lifeforms adaptable in the face of environments that could change slowly or suddenly.
+Foreign species mess up this balance, sometimes being so invasive they wipe out parts of the ecosystem.

 Evolution may not be the Force, but it’s certainly magical.
-In tune to Nature’s own special rhyme and reason, evolution turned a lifeless planet into an oasis.
+In tune to Nature’s own special rhyme and reason, evolution turned a lifeless planet into an oasis of many different ecosystems.
 The big drawback is time.
 Biological variations can take millions of years to respond to environmental changes.
 Think of the poor polar bears.
 They’ll never understand why Artic ice isn’t reforming as massively each year.
 And even if they could, no lifeform can proactively change their biology.
+And it's not like we can just send them somewhere else like the Amazon because that's ridicules, but we can't send them to Antartica either, because they'd run avoc on the local ecosystem as an invasive species.
+The polar bears need a healthy, and very cold, Artic ecosystem, or they die.

 In contrast, humanity can change—not our biology, but our "cyborgology," if you will (and hopefully in time to help the polar bears).
 We have the power to feel frontline pain, reflect on the problems causing it, and create a new tool to overcome the problem.